MBakhshi96/Ethereum-Research-Synopsis/doc.md

 - Ability to store verifiable metadata of occurrences across shards (we refer to this information as a cross-link)

 In Vitalik Buterin's [words](https://notes.ethereum.org/SCIg8AH5SA-O4C1G1LYZHQ?both):
-> A cross-link is a special type of transaction that says “here is the hash of some recent block on shard X. Here are signatures from at least 2/3 of some randomly selected sample of M validators (eg. M = 1024) that attest to the validity of the cross-link”.
+> A cross-link is a special type of transaction that says â€œhere is the hash of some recent block on shard X. Here are signatures from at least 2/3 of some randomly selected sample of M validators (eg. M = 1024) that attest to the validity of the cross-linkâ€.
 Every shard (eg. there might be 4000 shards total) is itself a PoS chain, and the shard chains are where the transactions and accounts will be stored.
-The cross-links serve to “confirm” segments of the shard chains into the main chain, and are also the primary way through which the different shards will be able to talk to each other.
+The cross-links serve to â€œconfirmâ€ segments of the shard chains into the main chain, and are also the primary way through which the different shards will be able to talk to each other.
 >

 The main purpose of beacon chain is to handle these shard cross-links as well as the set of validators that are locked into the system.
 This initial set is seeded by users burning 32ETH into a contract on the mainchain and specifying their public key, which can then be verified by the beacon chain which interacts with this contract.